ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-07-stagflation-confirmed-week-review.md

 ---

-Stagflation confirmed — the word that defined this week will define the next several months of market narrative.
+Stagflation confirmed, the word that defined this week will define the next several months of market narrative.
 Oil above $90, payrolls negative, the Fed paralysed.
 Within the wreckage: AI infrastructure (NVDA, AVGO, MRVL), defense (LMT, PLTR), and energy (XOM, CVX, XOP) are the only sectors printing consistent gains.
 Own the three that work.
 Watch March 11 CPI above all else next week.

 ---